Bus Accident Lawyers

 - Keep a detailed record of all medical records relating to your injury, as well as a list of lost working hours and wages that are directly related to any injury.

-Contact a Bus Accident Attorney in New York
+Contact a Bus Accident Attorney

 If you are injured, you do not have to face the legal aspects alone.
 Do not give a statement to an insurance agent or anybody else without consulting with a skilled bus accident lawyer first.
 Contact Sobo & Sobo online or call 855-468-7626 for a free consultation to protect your rights.

-National & State Bus Accident Injury Statistics
+National Bus Accident Statistics

 - Nearly 63,000 public transportation bus accidents are reported each year in the US